madibabaiasl/WheelArmWoZDataset/README.md

 cd /proj/path/VR
 adb devices
 ```
-Allow USB connection in the VR Headset
+Select *Allow* in the pop-up of the USB connection request in the VR Headset.
 ```
 adb install WheelArm.apk
 ```